VikParuchuri/boston-python-ml/index.md

-* A very important question when creating a model and exploring various feature combinations is accuracy.
 * In order to measure accuracy, we use a principle called cross-validation.
   * Split training data set into n parts randomly (each part is a "fold", and we call it n-fold cross validation).
   * Iterate from 1 to n and predict the scores of parts[n] from all the data in parts[!n].
-* Let's keep it simple, and split into 2 parts non-randomly.
+* We will split into 2 parts non-randomly.
-  * We will make a model using only the first 2 training matrix rows, and then another model using the next 2.
+  * Make a model using only the first 2 training matrix rows, and then another model using the next 2.
   * Each model will be used to predict the scores of the texts that did not go into the model.
 * Why do we do this?
   * Measuring accuracy allow us to figure out optimal combinations of strategies.
-  * Cross validation gives us an unbiased accuracy estimate.
+  * Unbiased accuracy estimate.

 --- .class #id